lklynet/injectly/README.md

 - **Granular Control**: Assign scripts to specific websites or manage global scripts.
 - **Site Management**: Add, edit, and delete website entries with distinct, color-coded flags for clarity.
 - **Centralized Management**: Add, edit, and delete scripts with real-time updates across all linked sites.
-- **Minimalist Design**: A sleek and responsive UI built with Tailwind CSS for a modern look and feel.
 - **Self-Hosted**: Total control over your data and functionality with lightweight deployment.

 ---